pbilling/create-knowledge-not-papers/create-knowledge-not-papers.md

 # How should we view researchers who don't publish?
 * These researchers spent 5-8 years doing research and made no contribution to science.
   * Why were they awarded a doctorate?
-* Using journal articles as the sole method of conveying knowledge and measuring researcher contributions is flawed & inequitable.
+* **OR** Using journal articles as the sole method of conveying knowledge and measuring researcher contributions is flawed & inequitable.

 ---
 # Inequality of journal publications by gender